iliatcymbal/mrc/README.md

 ### prf
- Allows to set text prefix to the name of your component (by default is empty);
+ Allows to set text prefix to the name of your component (by default it is empty);

   ```
   mrec --prf=Main